-Become a registered substance use disorder (SUD) counselor today and begin working while completing your education and credential requirements over the next six or more months.
+Become a registered substance use counselor today and begin working while completing your education and credential requirements over the next six or more months.
 We will provide you with free tuition for an online training program, plus registration and certification fees, with an approved credentialing body.

-What is a substance use disorder (SUD) counselor?
+What is a substance use counselor?

-Why become a SUD counselor?
+Why become a substance use counselor?

 Why choose our program?